Let's dive right in.

 - find out which social media platform the influencer is the most active on (we want to bring in their followers into the discussion, as well as make sure the blogger him/herself is available to jump in, which they most likely will);

-- take your time writing about the post on social media (this post by such and such is about… , and the point the blogger is making is… , etc.)
+- take your time writing about the post on social media (this post by… is about… , and the point the blogger is making is… , etc.)

 - then ease your point into it (and here's what I think is a better/different way of doing it…);